jammm/log-linear-attention/README.md

 ## Data Preparation

-1. Configure the data preprocessing:
-   - Open `hattention/preprocess_data.py`
-   - Modify the save path to your desired location

-2. Run the preprocessing script:
+To configure the data preprocessing, open `hattention/preprocess_data.py` and modify the save path to your desired location.
+Then run the preprocessing script:
 ```bash
 python -m hattentions.preprocess_data
 ```